graezykev/mono-repo/README.md

 A small line spacing can be 12px, while a large one is 24px.

+A small gutter between the blog post and the side bar can be 100px, while a large one is 150px.

 ...

 When we talk about **"small"** gaps between charactors, lines, paragraphs, the blog post and the side bar, we're talking about different spaces.